ksruthi1992/park/parking-report.md

 3) Application zooms in on the chosen parking area, displaying all the used and empty spots on real time

+### UC4 - Get Spots ###
+**Related Requirements:** REQ2, REQ3, REQ4, REQ9

+**Initiating Actor:** Students, Faculty Members, Parking enforcement

+**Goal:** User wants to search for available parking spaces

+**Participating Actors:** Sensors, Database, Digital Displays, Mobile App

+**Preconditions:** Must have mobile app installed to locate all open parking spaces and see those that are occupied

+**Post-Conditions:** User is given all open parking spaces

+**Main Success Scenario:**

+1) User uses app which shows their current location

+2) User is given options of different parking lots through the mobile app

+3) User makes a selection

+4) Application shows user the available parking spaces from the users current location selection

 ### UC6 - Navigate To Lot ###
 **Related Requirements:** REQ4, REQ6